USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 -   The two processes (actions) are **database population** and **analysis**.
 Database population refers to the underlying structure of AMET; after the observations and model data are paired in space and time, the pairs are inserted into a database (MySQL).
 Analysis refers to the statistical evaluation of these pairings and their subsequent plotting.

 Practically, a user may be interested in using only one of the fields (either MET or AQ), or may be interested in using both fields.
 That decision is based on the scope of the study.
-The two main software components of AMETv1.3 are **MySQL** (an open-source database software system) and **R** (a free software environment for statistical computing and graphics).
-The previous versions of AMET also utilized **Perl** (an open-source cross-platform programming language), but the **Perl** requirement has been removed from AMETv1.3 in an effort to streamline the tool.
+The two main software components of AMETv1.4 are **MySQL** (an open-source database software system) and **R** (a free software environment for statistical computing and graphics).
+The previous versions of AMET also utilized **Perl** (an open-source cross-platform programming language), but the **Perl** requirement was removed from AMETv1.3 and beyond in an effort to streamline the tool.

 <a id="AMET_Project"></a>